Please Stand By: Plot

 Following the bus crash, Wendy wakes up in a hospital in Bakersfield.
-Still determined to deliver her script as planned, Wendy leaves Pete at the hospital and escapes.
+Still determined to deliver her script as planned, she leaves Pete at the hospital and escapes.
 During her escape, Wendy loses part of her script by chance.
-She gathers used paper and begins rewriting the script.
+She gathers used paper and begins rewriting it.

 Simultaneously, Audrey and Scottie have realized Wendy is missing.
 They begin to search for her and file a missing persons report.
-After correctly deducing that Wendy left for Los Angeles to personally deliver her script, Scottie and her son Sam leave on the road.
+After correctly deducing that Wendy left for LA to personally deliver her script, Scottie and her son Sam leave on the road.
 The Bakersfield hospital notifies Scottie and Audrey of Wendy's whereabouts; police continue the search from there.
 Scottie and Sam find the missing script pages while scouring the hospital.

-Wendy then attempts to buy a bus ticket to Los Angeles, but is unable as she has no money.
-She ultimately stows away on the next bus to Los Angeles, hiding herself inside a baggage compartment.
-Upon her arrival in Los Angeles, Wendy wanders around until two police officers recognize her from the missing persons report.
+Wendy then attempts to buy a bus ticket to LA, but is unable to as she has no money.
+She ultimately stows away on the next bus there, inside the baggage compartment.
+Upon her arrival to LA, Wendy wanders around until two police officers recognize her from the missing persons report.
 Fortunately, Officer Frank gains Wendy's trust by speaking to her in Klingon.
-The officers bring Wendy to the police station, where she is reunited with Audrey and Scottie.
-They bring Wendy to Paramount Pictures so she can deliver her script as planned.
+They bring her to the police station, where she is reunited with Audrey and Scottie.
+They drive Wendy to Paramount Pictures so she can deliver her script as planned.

 Despite being stonewalled by a bad-mannered mailroom worker, Wendy is able to sneak past security and submit the script to the turn-in box.
 Satisfied that she has completed her mission, Wendy informs her sister she did this to prove that she was more capable than Audrey thought.

 Wendy returns to the group home where she later receives a letter from Paramount Pictures informing her that her script was not chosen, but encouraging her to continue writing.
-Despite the rejection from the movie studio, she is satisfied with everything she has accomplished.
-Wendy visits Audrey at their childhood home and holds her niece in her arms for the first time, while Audrey embraces Wendy.
+Despite the rejection, she is satisfied with everything she has accomplished.
+Wendy visits Audrey at their childhood home and holds her niece in her arms for the first time, while her sister embraces her.